Nearby cycles and semipositivity in positive characteristic: Local freeness

 Again, using spreading out, Theorem \ref{log-freeness} implies the following theorem.
 However, we also give a different proof that deduces it from Theorem \ref{free-log-Simpson} that was already known in the non-logarithmic case ($D=0$).
 Note also that Corollary \ref{loc-free-theorem} can be proven in a somewhat simpler way than Theorem \ref{log-freeness}.
-However, it should be stressed that similar arguments as below do not allow to deduce Theorem \ref{log-freeness} from Corollary \ref{loc-free-theorem} in positive characteristic.
+The difference is that if we follow the proofs of implications $(1)\Rightarrow (2)$ and $(1)\Rightarrow (3)$ in Theorem \ref{log-freeness} under assumptions of Corollary \ref{loc-free-theorem} then we do not need to consider the family $\{ G_m\} _{m\ge 0}$ and we can work directly with the family $\{ E_m\} _{m\ge 0}$.
+However, it should be stressed that similar arguments as below (showing that Theorem \ref{0-mu} follows from Theorem \ref{free-log-Simpson}) do not allow to deduce Theorem \ref{log-freeness} from Corollary \ref{loc-free-theorem} in positive characteristic.
 This is caused by the use of coverings that usually do not preserve liftability to $W_2(k)$.
 Another problem is that such covers are sometimes necessarily inseparable, in which case the pullback does not preserve semistability.

 \begin{Theorem} Let $X$ be a smooth projective variety of dimension $n\ge 2$ defined over a field of characteristic zero and let $D$ be a normal crossing divisor on $X$.
 Let $H$ be an ample divisor on $X$ and let $(E, \theta)$ be a slope $H$-semistable logarithmic Higgs sheaf with $\Delta (E)H^{n-2}=0$.
 If $E$ is reflexive then it is locally free and